alphagov/tech-docs-template/README.md

 👉 See the generated website on `http://localhost:4567` in your browser.
 Any content changes you make to your website will be updated in real time.

-To shut down the Middleman instance running on your machine, use `ctrl+C`
+To shut down the Middleman instance running on your machine, use `ctrl+C`.

 If you make changes to the `config/tech-docs.yml` configuration file, you need to restart Middleman to see the changes.